White Paper on Light Sterile Neutrino Searches and Related Phenomenology: Broader Experimental Landscape

 While statistics-limited, the three mutually-compatible analyses collectively reported no excess of low-energy $\nu_e$ candidates, and were found to be either consistent with or modestly lower than the predictions for all $\nu_e$ event classes, including inclusive and exclusive hadronic final-states, and across all energies.
 With the exception of the pion-less, zero-proton selection, which was the least sensitive to a simple model of the MiniBooNE low-energy excess, MicroBooNE rejected the hypothesis that an enhancement of $\nu_e$ CC interactions at low energy is fully responsible for the MiniBooNE low-energy excess at $>97$\% CL for both exclusive and inclusive event classes.
 Additionally, MicroBooNE disfavored generic $\nu_e$ interactions as the primary contributor to the excess, with a $1\sigma$ ($2\sigma$) upper limit on the inclusive $\nu_e$ CC contribution to the excess of 22\% (51\%).

-It should further be noted that while these searches do not explicitly test the possibility of light sterile neutrino oscillations, recent phenomenological studies have further analyzed the observed data within that context, including $\nu_e$ appearance and/or $\nu_e$ disappearance.
-The results of those are summarized in Sec.~\ref{sec:3+1}.
+It should further be noted that while these searches do not explicitly test the possibility of light sterile neutrino oscillations, a recent MicroBooNE publication \cite{MicroBooNE:2022wdf}, as well as independent phenomenological studies, have further analyzed the observed data within that context, including $\nu_e$ appearance and/or $\nu_e$ disappearance.
+The results of those are summarized in Sec.~\ref{dif_sbl}.